suculent/thinx-firmware-esp32/README.md

 You can update your device's location aquired by WiFi library or GPS module using `thx.setLocation(double lat, double lon`) from version 2.0.103 (rev88).
 Device will be forced to checked in when you change those values.

-# Changelog

-16/4/2018 - 2.2.175 - improvements in naming, synced fixes  with ESP8266 version

-27/11/2017 - 2.1.145 - ported to ESP32

-4/11/2017 - 2.0.123 - added pushConfigCallback, public MQTT methods publishStatus(message) and publish(message, topic, retain), WiFi migration example; added support for finding and using thinx-connect proxy using MDNS